Skip to main content

 How much income do I need for the Costa Rica digital nomad visa?

-The Estancia Digital Nomad Visa (Ley 10.008) requires approximately 3,000 USD monthly (about $3,000 per month in USD equivalent).
-This threshold is set by Costa Rica's government and is updated periodically — always verify the current figure with the official source before applying.
-Income must typically be demonstrated with 3-12 months of bank statements or pay stubs, depending on the consulate.
+The Estancia Digital Nomad Visa (Ley 10.008) asks for roughly 3,000 USD monthly (about $3,000 per month in USD).
+Costa Rica's government reviews this number periodically, so always confirm it with the official source before applying.
+You will usually need to prove the income with 3-12 months of bank statements or pay stubs, depending on which consulate you work with.

 How long can I stay in Costa Rica on this visa?

 Duration: 1 year initial, renewable for 1 additional year (2 years total).
-This visa does not count toward permanent residency; it is a dedicated remote worker route with defined time limits.
+This is a dedicated remote worker route with fixed time limits; it does not count toward permanent residency.

 Do I have to pay Costa Rica income tax as a digital nomad?

-Costa Rica operates on a territorial tax basis — only Costa Rica-source income is taxed.
+Costa Rica runs on territorial tax: only Costa Rica-source income is taxed.
 Digital Nomad Visa holders are explicitly exempt from Costa Rican income tax on foreign-source income.
-They are also exempt from import duties on personal equipment (laptops, cameras, phones) brought into the country, and can convert foreign currency at any bank using only the visa as ID.
+They also skip import duties on personal equipment like laptops, cameras, and phones, and can convert foreign currency at any bank using the visa as ID.

 Can I bring my family on the Costa Rica nomad visa?